Jul9an/Minecraft-server/README.md

 # Raspberrypi Minecraft server
 Setup a Local network Minecraft Server with Java on a Raspberry Pi.

+The basic Setup for the Pi is in the file "Setup with Raspberry Pi".

-The basic Setup is in the file "Setup Java and Server".
+The basic Setup for Windows is in the file "Setup with Windows".

 If you want to change the server Options read the file "server.properties".